 Prisma Health already has had success with a mobile unit.
 Prisma Health–Upstate has had a unit since 2016, seeing over 4,000 patients who are uninsured or underinsured and visiting 21 community sites monthly.

-For community members interested in the mobile unit’s schedule, visit the Education/Events section of our website for a calendar of community and hospital events.
-Or, call Prisma Health CareCall at 803-296-CARE (2273).
+For community members interested in the mobile unit’s schedule, call Prisma Health CareCall at 803-296-CARE (2273).

 About Prisma Health